marlonmoreira000/marlonmoreira000/README.md

 ## Hi, nice to meet you ☺️

 I'm a junior dev with a passion for back-end development.
-I have experience creating full-stack apps, and data science.
+I have experience creating full-stack apps, as well as data science.
 Feel free to check out some of my projects or shoot me a message on my linkedin below!

 ### Details
 - 💻 **I’m currently working on:** Terminal application (Ruby)